AI Use Cases/Professional Services

 Why this breaks down without 24 months of clean historical departure data

 The AI model learns which consultant profiles historically departed by training on your firm's own attrition history.
 Firms with fewer than two years of structured departure records, or those that didn't consistently log exit reasons and final utilization states, will start with a weaker baseline model.
-Prediction accuracy begins around 70% and improves to 85%+ as the system accumulates firm-specific signal - meaning early cohorts carry more noise and require more human override judgment from managing directors.
+Prediction accuracy starts lower and improves as the system accumulates firm-specific signal - meaning early cohorts carry more noise and require more human override judgment from managing directors.

 3. 3